jdegand/recipe-page/README.md

 ## Features

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://legacy.devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the following user stories:
+The [challenge](https://web.archive.org/web/20240526063718/https://legacy.devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the following user stories:

 - [x] User story: I can see a recipe with ingredients and instructions
 - [x] User story: I can select a checkbox if I have the ingredients
 - [x] User story: I can see the number of servings, baking times

+**Note**: The previous design document may be incomplete, as you need to find an archived version of the challenge as all `legacy` challenges have had their documentation removed from DevChallenges.

 ## Useful Resources